ohansemmanuel/Understanding-Flexbox/1. Intro/intro.md

 ## Why Use Flexbox?
 A lot of changes have been made to the CSS language in the past few years.
 The introduction of filters, transitions, and transforms to the css language were cool.
 We all loved them, but something else was missing.
 Something we all craved for.

-Crafting Intelligent page layouts with CSS was a problem that seemed to have persisted for too long.
-This got many of us writing _hackish css_.
+Crafting Intelligent page layouts with CSS seemed to have persisted for too long, and this got many of us writing _hackish css_.
 We always had to deal with floats, table display hacks and faced the consequences they brought.
 If you've written CSS for sometime, you can relate with this, and if not, welcome to a better world!

 It seems like our agonies as designers and front-end developers have finally been heard.
 This time, in grand style.
 All that hackish CSS may all be gone now.
 No more incessant use of floats, table-cell displays and hacks you never understood.
 It's time to embrace a cleaner modern syntax for crafting intelligent layouts.
 Welcome the CSS Flexbox model.